suyash-thakur/stopnc/README.md

   - `Refid` contains id of Object to which user will be redirected to according to the type of the source of notification.

 -Comment
-  -Every comment is a seperate entity with following schema:
+  - Every comment is a seperate entity with following schema:
    ```javascript
     {
     body: {